kensanata/gridmapper/README.md

 You could now go back to your map and move the second map around in relation to the first map by adding or removing newlines and spaces.
 And when you’re good to go, click on *Prepare Link* and on the resulting *Link*.
-You should get a "simplified" link that results in the same map: [Simplified Combined Map](https://campaignwiki.org/gridmapper.svg?%0A%20w.dfwwfwwfw%20%20%20%20%20%20%20ffnn%20n%20nn%20ffnn%0A%20wftfw.wfwwfww.dddfw%20%20%20%20dfbfdfwfwfbf%0A%20wfffwnnnn%20nn%20wfwwfwwfw%20%20ffnnn%20fwfdffnnn%0A%20ww%20ww%20w.dfffwfn%20nnn%20w%0A%20%20%20ww%20ww%20ww%20wfnnnn%20fd%0A%20%20%20%20%20%20ww%20ww%20ww)
+You should get a “simplified” link that results in the same map: [Simplified Combined Map](https://campaignwiki.org/gridmapper.svg?%0A%20w.dfwwfwwfw%20%20%20%20%20%20%20ffnn%20n%20nn%20ffnn%0A%20wftfw.wfwwfww.dddfw%20%20%20%20dfbfdfwfwfbf%0A%20wfffwnnnn%20nn%20wfwwfwwfw%20%20ffnnn%20fwfdffnnn%0A%20ww%20ww%20w.dfffwfn%20nnn%20w%0A%20%20%20ww%20ww%20ww%20wfnnnn%20fd%0A%20%20%20%20%20%20ww%20ww%20ww)

 Instead of putting the two maps on the same level, how about putting